zakmasood/Discord-Bot-Scaffolding-Framework/README.md

-# 🚀 Discord Launchpad by Manobloom: The Ultimate Discord.py Bot Framework 🌟
+# 🚀 Launchpad: The Ultimate Discord.py Bot Framework 🌟
-🌿 The All-in-One Toolbox for Discord Bot Developers - Statefulness, Utility, and Open Source 🌼
+🌿 The All-in-One Toolbox for Discord Bot Developers - Statefulness, Utility, Open Source 🌼

-Welcome to Discord Launchpad by **Manobloom**, the cutting-edge framework for building incredible Discord bots using Python and the powerful discord.py library! 🎉 Discord Launchpad leverages the lightweight and serverless SQLite database management system to store and manage your bot's data efficiently. 📊
+Welcome to Launchpad by **ManoVersa**, the cutting-edge framework for building incredible Discord bots using Python and the powerful discord.py library! 🎉 Launchpad leverages the lightweight and serverless SQLite database management system to store and manage your bot's data efficiently. 📊

 ## Solving Discord Bot Development Challenges 💡

- Discord Launchpad by Manobloom tackles key problems faced by Discord bot developers:
+Launchpad tackles key problems faced by Discord bot developers:

 - 🗃️ **Statefulness**: Easily store and manage bot data using SQLite for enhanced functionality.
 - 🛠️ **Utility**: Save time with built-in features and utilities.